Venicode/venimarket-api/README.md

 <h2 id="routes">📍 API Endpoints</h2>

-Here you can list the main routes of your API, and what are their expected request bodies.
+All endpoints that you can use in the application group by entitys:

 <p>Supplier Endpoints</p>
-​

 ```